 Veiled in the forests of the Contoocook River in Boscawen stands a 35-foot statue of Hannah Dustin, a settler who killed ten Abenaki people and handed their scalps to the Massachusetts General Assembly in 1697.
 The statue depicts Dustin wearing a “gown that’s falling off her shoulders.
 In her right hand, she has a tomahawk, and in her left hand, she has a fist full of scalps.
 And on the back […] is the inscription” (Monumental Dilemma 1:05 – 1:22).
 The statue was erected in 1874 which makes it the oldest monument dedicated to a woman in the United States (Monumental Dilemma 2:05).
+Explore the links at the end of the narrative for current updates on this monument and its monumental dilemma.
+(1)

 The inscription on the monument reads: